 How to Download

-- This printable pack is for personal use in a family setting or limited to 30 students per class only.
+- This ebook is for personal use in a family setting or limited to 30 students per class only.
 If you need to use for more students please buy the pack again.

 - You may not share, duplicate or modify it in any manner.
 This means you cannot make copies of it and distribute to a group, share in any digital format or save it to a school database, online Facebook group, Whatsapp or any other form of digital sharing.